EppieApp/eppieapp.github.io/content/post/eppie-ai.md

 Connect more agents.
 It doesn’t really matter what you choose in the template menu – what matters is what you write in the prompt.

-Try to chain them using the *Pre-processing* and *Post-processing* menus.
+Try to chain agents using the *Pre-processing* and *Post-processing* menus.
 You can, for example, use a translator agent as a post-processor, so whatever the main agent outputs is then translated to your native language.

 Try adjusting the parameters *Top P*, *Top K*, *Temp*.
 In short, they determine the creativity of the model.
 If you set them too high, AI produces unreadable garbage; if too low – predictable responses.
 Somewhere in between, you can achieve something interesting.

 If you bind the agent to a specific mailbox, it will automatically perform its work with each incoming email.